Septic Tank Issues

 A simple solution to this is to have a filter installed before the pump.
 This happened to us.
 We had a filter installed just before the pump (our is indoors, but other pumps may be in the tank itself).
 This will catch most of the large items, and hair that makes its way through the greywater will be caught up in the filter before going into the pump.

 Septic tank problem: Too much water at once

 This left us to wonder if something has happened to the septic tank.
-This can happen when your tank gets too much sewage at once, or even just waste water from household usage like showers and dishwashers.
+This can happen when your tank gets too much sewage at once, or even just wastewater from household usages like showers and dishwashers.

-It’s not uncommon in a house to have the dishwasher and washing machine going at the same time, throw in a shower and a full bathtub draining all at once and you are going to hear that alarm.
+It’s not uncommon in a house to have the dishwasher and washing machine going simultaneously, throw in a shower and a full bathtub draining all at once, and you are going to hear that alarm.

 Another cause of this can be that the tank is too small for your household usage.
 If you have purchased the house and